 What Is the California Earthquake Authority?

-The California Earthquake Authority (CEA) is a publicly managed, privately funded earthquake insurance pool created under Cal.
+The California Earthquake Authority (CEA) is a publicly managed, privately funded insurance pool that came out of the 1994 Northridge quake.
+Most carriers pulled out of California earthquake coverage after that event, so the legislature created CEA under Cal.
 Ins.
-Code § 10089 after the 1994 Northridge quake, when most carriers exited the California earthquake market.
-CEA is not a direct insurer — you cannot buy a policy from CEA itself.
-Instead, CEA coverage is offered as a companion policy through participating residential insurers (State Farm, Farmers, CSAA, Nationwide, and two dozen others).
-Your homeowners or landlord policy comes from the carrier; the earthquake endorsement comes from CEA, underwritten to CEA's standard forms and rates.
+Code § 10089 to keep earthquake insurance available.
+You can't buy directly from CEA.
+Instead, you get a companion policy through one of the participating residential carriers, State Farm, Farmers, CSAA, Nationwide, and a couple dozen others.
+Your landlord policy comes from the carrier; the earthquake piece comes from CEA, written to CEA's standard forms and rates.

 Interactive Tool